 Therapeutic intervention in Multifactorial Psychology

-If you want to deep-dive into the themes of Multifactorial Psychology, you can download a free extract of the “Healthy and unhealthy ways of being“ work, which presents the entire psychological theory and its applications during the therapeutic intervention.
+If you want to learn more iabout the Multifactorial Psychology, you can download a free extract of the “Healthy and unhealthy ways of being“ book, in which are presented the entire psychological theory and its applications during the therapeutic intervention.